ACCEPTANCE SPEECH Delivered by Regional Executive Director Nilo B. Tamoria DENR CALABARZON, Barangay Mayapa, Calamba City May 10, 2021

 Region IV-A also known as CALABARZON was created by virtues of EXECUTIVE ORDER 103which was approved on May 17, 2002, creating Region IV A and Region IV-B and transferring the province of Aurora under the territorial and administrative jurisdiction of Region III.
 The region is located in south-western part of Luzon, just south and east of Metro Manila, on the east by the Philippine Sea and Bicol Region, on the south by Verde Island Passage, and on the west by Luzon Sea.
 It is practically accessible via all types of land transportation.

-CALABARZON consists of five (5) provinces, twenty four (24) congressional districts, nineteen (19) cities, twenty four (124) municipalities, and four thousand eleven (4,011) barangays.
-The nineteen (19) cities of the region are: Antipolo City (Rizal), Bacoor City (Cavite); Cavite City (Cavite); Imus City (Cavite); Trece Martirez City (Cavite); Tagaytay City (Cavite); Dasmariñas City (Cavite); General Trias City (Cavite); City of Biñan (Laguna); Cabuyao City (Laguna); Calamba City (Laguna); San Pablo City (Laguna); San Pedro (Laguna); Sta.
-Rosa City (Laguna); Batangas City (Batangas); Lipa City (Batangas); Tanauan City (Batangas); Lucena City (Quezon); and Tayabas City (Quezon).
+CALABARZON consists of five (5) provinces, thirty one (31) congressional districts, twenty (20) cities, one hundred twenty two (122) municipalities, and four thousand nineteen (4,019) barangays.
+The 20 cities of the region are: Antipolo City (Rizal), Bacoor City (Cavite); Cavite City (Cavite); Imus City (Cavite); Trece Martirez City (Cavite); Tagaytay City (Cavite); Dasmariñas City (Cavite); General Trias City (Cavite); City of Biñan (Laguna); Cabuyao City (Laguna); Calamba City (Laguna); San Pablo City (Laguna); San Pedro (Laguna); Sta.
+Rosa City (Laguna); Batangas City (Batangas); Lipa City (Batangas); Tanauan City (Batangas); Sto.
+Tomas City (Batangas); Lucena City (Quezon); and Tayabas City (Quezon).
 Quezon province has the most number of municipalities and barangays while Rizal province has the least.

 POLITICAL SUBDIVISION OF REGION IV-A

 Trece Martirez City